alext90/alext90.github.io/_posts/2025-04-2-building_a_simple_pathology_app.markdown

 **Optional**
 - Dagster & DBT for data pipeline and modeling
-- MLOps for training, versioning and monitoring model
+- MLOps for training, versioning and monitoring model (MLFlow)
 - Business Analytics (Metabase)